NVIDIA/aistore/docs/s3compat.md

 $ ais config cluster features Pass-Through-Signed-S3-Req
 ```

-Once we have our cluster configured we can prepare and issue presignd S3 request:
+Once we have our cluster configured we can prepare and issue presigned S3 request:
 1. First create a signed S3 request.
    ```commandline
    $ aws s3 presign s3://bucket/test.txt